 You are solely responsible to ensure the information in the selection package is legible, articulate and best reflects you as a candidate.
-Falsifying information will result in your application being removed immediately from the selection process.
+Falsifying information will result in your application being removed immediately from the selection process and may result in the initiation of SAIT's Student Code of Conduct Procedure AC.3.4.1.

 Selection packages are evaluated using standardized answer keys.
-A portion of the selection package will be scored within two weeks of submission to determine a benchmark for interviews.
-The remaining questions will be scored following the group interview.
+A portion of the selection package will be scored within approximately two weeks of submission to determine a benchmark for interviews.
+The remaining questions will be scored following the group interview as required.